 How Does a Pressure Cooker Really Work?

 Pressure cookers work on the simple 'ideal gas equation' .
-They can be quite simply be described as chambers that are sealed shut to enable pressure being built up by steam.
+They can quite simply be described as chambers that are sealed shut to enable pressure being built up by steam.
 How is that done?

 The pressure cooker is primarily made of 7 components.
 Each component plays an important part in the functioning and utility of the pressure cooker.